 After Patrick was enslaved in Ireland he escaped and returned to his home in Britain where he became a cleric.
 He would later return to the northern and western part of Ireland as a Christian Missionary.
-Although there is no exact date recorded for the arrival of St Patrick in Ireland many estimate it to be approx 432AD.
+Although there is no exact date recorded for the arrival of St Patrick in Ireland many estimates it to be approx 432AD.

-Described in the Book of Armagh, mythologised version of events, is the earliest copy of Saint Patrick’s Confessio which describes his dream:
+Described in the Book of Armagh, mythologized version of events, is the earliest copy of Saint Patrick’s Confessio which describes his dream:

 I saw, in a vision in the night, a man whose name was Victoricus coming as it were from Ireland with so many letters they could not be counted.
 He gave me one of these, and I read the beginning of the letter, the voice of the Irish people.
 While I was reading out the beginning of the letter, I thought I heard at that moment the voice of those who were beside the wood of Voclut, near the western sea.
 They called out as it were with one voice: “We beg you, holy boy, to come and walk again among us.”
 This touched my heart deeply, and I could not read any further; I woke up then.
 Thanks be to God, after many years the Lord granted them what they were calling for.

 Saint Patrick continued his mission in Ireland for the next 30 years.
 He converted many of the local Chieftains who were pagans and also established places of worship.

 Converting Pagans to Christianity

 Although the mission of Palladius in Ireland failed, Saint Patrick did seem to be more successful.
-At first people were weary of his arrival and perceived him as a warrior or pirate.
-However, as they met St Patrick and discovered his gentle approach they gave little reluctance to be baptised and converted over as Christians.
+At first, people were wary of his arrival and perceived him as a warrior or pirate.
+However, as they met St Patrick and discovered his gentle approach they gave little reluctance to be baptized and converted over as Christians.

 Christianity in Irish History